Roblify/Easter-Bunny-Tracker-easterbunnytracker.org-Open-Source-Code/README.md

 ## ⚙️ Configuration

-Key constants at the top of `js/main.js` can be adjusted to suit your route:
+Key constants in `js/config.js` can be adjusted to suit your route:

 | Constant | Default | Description |
 |---|---|---|